 Key Benefits

-A living will guides healthcare providers and family members in making medical decisions.
+A living will guide healthcare providers and family members in making medical decisions.
 It clearly articulates an individual’s choices regarding aggressive treatments, ensuring that their personal beliefs and values are respected.
 This document alleviates familial stress, reducing disputes and emotional strain during already challenging times.
 By specifying directives, it prevents unwanted procedures and diminishes the burden of decision-making on loved ones.

 Legal Implications